Aave

 Aave is a decentralized finance protocol (DeFi) that enables the lending and borrowing of cryptocurrencies without the involvement of intermediary financial institutions.
-Users can deposit assets into so-called liquidity pools and, in return, receive interest or use these pools to take out loans.
-Aave originated on the Ethereum blockchain.
-As of 22 June 2025, Aave is among the top 35 cryptocurrencies in terms of market capitalization.

 History

-Aave was founded in 2017 under the name ETHLend by Stani Kulechov, a Russian-born Finnish lawyer who moved to Finland with his family as a child.
+Aave was founded in 2017 under the name ETHLend by Stani Kulechov, a Finnish lawyer, born in Estonia in 13.01.1991.
 Originally, the project was based on a peer-to-peer lending model.
 In January 2020, the protocol was relaunched under the new name Aave (Finnish for 'ghost') with a liquidity pool model.
 The associated governance token carries the same name (AAVE) and allows holders to vote on protocol changes.

 In 2025, Kulechov visited Dublin to headline two separate conferences as part of Dublin Tech Week, ETH Dublin and Blockchain Ireland.
 At the time, the Aave lending protocol recorded €40.3 billion in net deposits.

 In February 2025, Bloomberg reported that Aave remained the largest decentralized finance lending platform by deposits.

 At the Reform UK conference in September 2025, Kulechov spoke alongside Zia Yusuf, the party's efficiency chief, as part of its push to embrace the cryptocurrency industry, which includes accepting donations in bitcoin.

 Functionality

-Aave is permissionless and enables crypto lending and borrowing without users having to go through a central authority.
+Aave allows crypto lending and borrowing without the use of a central authority.
 Users can deposit various cryptocurrencies—such as Ether, USDC, or DAI—into pools.
 These funds are then used as collateral for issuing loans.
 In return, depositors receive variable interest earnings.
 Borrowers must provide collateral that exceeds the value of the loan.
-Aave's automated market brings together buyers and sellers on the blockchain without the need for human intervention.

-A key feature of Aave is the ability to choose between variable and stable interest rates.
-In addition, the protocol also supports flash loans—loans that must be taken out and repaid within a single block and are therefore suitable only for experienced developers.
+Aave allows users to choose between variable and stable interest rates.
+The protocol also supports flash loans—loans that must be taken out and repaid within a single block and are therefore suitable only for experienced developers.

-GHO stablecoin

-In 2023, Aave announced the launch of its own decentralized, overcollateralized stablecoin called GHO.
-This stablecoin is backed by collateral deposited within the Aave protocol and is intended to expand the functionality of the network.
+In 2023, Aave announced the launch of a decentralized stablecoin called GHO.
+This stablecoin is backed by collateral deposited within the Aave protocol.

 Governance

 Aave is an open-source project that is governed by a decentralized community of AAVE token holders.
 Through a so-called DAO (Decentralized Autonomous Organization), changes to the protocol can be decided.
-These include, for example, the approval of new assets or adjustments to risk parameters.

-Significance in the DeFi sector

-Aave is a well-known lending protocol in the field of decentralized finance (DeFi).
-It is regularly listed in industry analyses as one of the platforms with a high total value locked (TVL).